Ezdies/PythonVIdeo/README.md

 3. Click the "Download" button to start the download process.
 The program will display the download status in the status bar.
 4. Once the download is complete, a message box will appear to confirm the successful download.

+## Contributing

+Contributions to this project are welcome!
+Here are some ways you can contribute:

+* Report a bug by opening an issue
+* Suggest a new feature by opening an issue
+* Contribute code by forking the repository and creating a pull request

+Please make sure to follow the [code of conduct](CODE_OF_CONDUCT.md) when contributing to this project.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.